protomated/zulip-standup-bot/README.md

 - Set standup prompt time per user timezone
 - Set daily cutoff time for response collection
 - Configure reminder timing

+## Troubleshooting

+### "Bot doesn't exist" Error

+If you encounter the error: `Error: Bot "standup" doesn't exist.
+Please make sure you have set up the botserverrc file correctly.`

+This means the Zulip botserver cannot find a bot with the name "standup" in your configuration.
+To fix this:

+1. **Check your botserverrc file**:
+   - Make sure the file exists in the project root
+   - Verify it contains a section with the correct bot name: `[standup]`
+   - Ensure all credentials (email, key, site, token) are correct
+   - The bot name in brackets must match the name you use in your commands

+2. **If using environment variables**:
+   - Verify that `ZULIP_BOTSERVER_CONFIG` is correctly formatted as a JSON string
+   - Make sure it contains a key for your bot: `{"standup": {...}}`
+   - Check that the Dockerfile doesn't include the `--config-file` parameter
+   - Ensure the environment variable is properly set in your deployment environment

+3. **Check your Dockerfile**:
+   - If using a botserverrc file: `CMD ["zulip-botserver", "--config-file", "/app/botserverrc", "--port", "5002"]`
+   - If using environment variables: `CMD ["zulip-botserver", "--use-env-vars", "--port", "5002"]`

+### Other Common Issues

+- **Bot not responding**: Make sure the bot is added to the channel and has the correct permissions
+- **Missing AI summaries**: Verify that the OpenAI API key is correctly set
+- **Timezone issues**: Check that users have set their timezones correctly with `/standup timezone`

 ## Notes